 Things to see and do

-Sri Siddhesvara Dham, popularly known as the Char Dham is an attempt to bring together the most important religious sites of India to one place, in the form of there replicas.
+Sri Siddhesvara Dham, popularly known as the Char Dham is an attempt to bring together the most important religious sites of India in one place, in the form of their replicas.
 The idol of Lord Shiva is the largest with a height of 33 meters.
-It can be seen from the neighboring hills of Sikkim as well as far of Bengal.
-Indian religious tourists find the place quite attractive, but for international travelers, the attraction is limited as the construction is very recent.
+It can be seen from the neighbouring hills of Sikkim as well as far from Bengal.
+Indian religious tourists find the place quite attractive, but for international travellers, the attraction is limited as the construction is very recent.

 Char Dham located at Solophok hill can be reached by vehicle from the main market which is about 5 km away.
-The last couple of kilometers to Char Dha am is forested area, where birding can be explored to great advantage.
+The last couple of kilometres to Char Dha am is a forested area, where birding can be explored to great advantage.

-This is a 36 meter high statue of Guru Padamasambhava.
-The statue is located about 7 kms away from Namchi town in the opposite direction of Char Dham and on the way towards Ravangla.
+This is a 36-meter-high statue of Guru Padmasambhava.
+The statue is located about 7 km away from Namchi town in the opposite direction of Char Dham and on the way towards Ravangla.
 The place is called Tendong Hill.
 On a clear day, the place offers an excellent view of the surrounding mountains.

 Temi Tea Garden

-The only tea garden of Sikkim is located 30 kms from Namchi that is an hours drive.
+The only tea garden in Sikkim has located 30 km from Namchi which is an hour's drive.
 The organic tea garden produces some of the best tea in the region.
-Temi is a popular tourist destination and there are tourist accommodation available nearby for an overnight stay.
+Temi is a popular tourist destination and there are tourist accommodations available nearby for an overnight stay.

-Indian Himalayan Centre for Adventure and Eco-tourism is located about 15 kms from Namchi.
+Indian Himalayan Centre for Adventure and Eco-tourism has located about 15 km from Namchi.
 Within the compound, there is also a tourist accommodation with great mountain views.
-Tourists visit the IHCAE compound for panoramic mountain view of the surrounding.
+Tourists visit the IHCAE compound for a panoramic mountain view of the surrounding.
 There is a nice restaurant here which offers good Indian and continental food.